hibara/MarkDownSharpEditor/help.md

 #Version

-##ver.1.2.0.0　　2013/05/23
+##ver.1.2.0.0　　2013/06/09

 * Added Markdown Extra mode.

 * Localized and create English version.

+* Syntax highlighting processing of editor side became so heavy, so improved that it is edited before and after to apply.

+* The browser preview was treated with BackgroundWorker ( that processing in other thread).

 * Fixed error occured when changing "Interval time of previewing" options.

 ##ver.1.1.5.0　　2013/03/07